 This thesis in political philosophy considers justifications for a bias towards compatriots in the allocation of resources.
 I reject arguments in support of national partiality that appeal to the intrinsic value of the nation as well as those based on analogies between the nation and the family.
 Instead I offer an impartial defense of the existence of special duties towards conationals as fellow participants in a nation state, based on the account offered by Michael Blake.
 The use of political power by the state gives rise to a greater degree of concern for the needs of compatriots than for the needs of foreigners.
 I extend Blake's argument by claiming the existence of a global basic structure, which is coercive in nature.
 This basic structure gives rise to a concern for distributive justice globally.

 Hoogvliet, Gerbrand, "Patriotic Bias and Institutional Coercion" (2011).
-Honors Projects.
+Philosophy Honors Projects.
 Paper 4.

 © Copyright is owned by author of this document